meltano/handbook/src/_company/communication.md

 Managers should be sensitive to the power dynamics potentially at play in any potential feedback engagement.
 They should consciously compensate for that dynamic in their communication.
 This can often come into play when sending reminders.
 Things can come across as a reprimand vs a reminder if one does not that this into account.

-**Example approach:** Hey I was looking for the latest info on project xyz and didn’t see anything new in the issue is it possible to find otu the latest.
+**Example approach:** Hey I was looking for the latest info on project xyz and didn’t see anything new in the issue is it possible to find out the latest.

 - This is good because you have already done your homework to see if the info is out there, you are not accusing them of anything and you are just trying to gather info.
-Even better add a timeline to your request if you have one so people can knwo how o prioritize the request appropriately.
+Even better add a timeline to your request if you have one so people can know how o prioritize the request appropriately.

 **Best venue**: First try in the issue then try 1:1 slack message unless you are unsure who the DRI is and just generally asking the group.